Introduction to Strategies for Conducting Literary Research

 The Complexity of Literary Studies Research

-Although we discuss the research process in a linear fashion throughout these chapters, you’ll find that, in practice, literary research is a highly recursive process.
+Although we discuss the research process in a linear fashion throughout these chapters, you’ll find that in practice literary research is a highly recursive process.
 We’re constantly circling back through the process as we write.
-Because writing instructors (even those who wrote this book) are locked into presenting the writing process in a linear way, we tend to discuss it in terms of stages such as preliminary research, drafting, revising, and so on.
+Because writing instructors – even those who wrote this book – are locked into presenting the writing process in a linear way, we tend to discuss it in terms of stages such as preliminary research, drafting, revising, and so on.
 But writing a research paper requires us to rethink and redo our work at any stage.
-It’s not uncommon for writers to be in the middle of proofreading (one of the final stages) and realize they need to go back and gather more research.
+It’s not uncommon for researchers to be in the middle of proofreading – one of the final stages – and realize they need to go back and gather more materials.
 Though this book focuses on research about literature, the skills and knowledge in these chapters apply to many other areas and topics, especially in the humanities.

 Course Learning Objectives